-Which is why you shouldn't store beets in plastic bags.
+This is why you shouldn't store beets in plastic bags.
 Plastic seals in moisture, but causes the moisture to condense on the surface of the beets, accelerating the rotting process.
-So store them loose, in the crisper drawer, where they'll keep for 2 to 3 weeks.
-Wrapping them loosely with dry paper towels can prolong freshness, or just try lining the floor your crisper drawer with clean paper towels.
+So store them loose, in the crisper drawer, where they'll keep for two to three weeks.
+Wrapping them loosely with dry paper towels can prolong freshness, or just try lining the floor of your crisper drawer with clean paper towels.

 And avoid the temptation to wash your beets before you refrigerate them.
 Even with thorough drying, the extra wetness will just accelerate spoilage.